Nikodym sets and maximal functions associated with spheres: Introduction

 Part~\ref{theorem:NS-upper-bounds-item:upper-bounds} of \Cref{theorem:NS-upper-bounds} is proved in Section \ref{sec:NS}, while part~\ref{theorem:NS-upper-bounds-item:sharpness} follows from \Cref{prop:NSLowerBd}.
 In fact, we prove a more general result for maximal operators obtained by replacing the supremum over ${u\in \S^{n-1}}$ in the definition of $\NS$ by the supremum over ${u\in T}$ for compact sets $T\subset \R^n$ with finite $(n-1)$-dimensional upper Minkowski content (see \eqref{eqn:coverassume} for a definition).
 The same holds for the case of $\NM$ and \Cref{theorem:NM-upper-bounds}; see \Cref{remark:NT-same-bounds-as-NM}.

 We sketch the proof of the $L^3(\R^2)$-estimate for $\NS$.
 By duality, it suffices to get a good bound on $\| \sum_{i} 1_{C_i^\delta} \|_{L^{3/2}(\R^2)}$ for a certain collection of circles $\{C_i\}$ of radius comparable to 1, where $C_i^\delta$ denotes the $\delta$-neighborhood of $C_i$.
-Under the identification of a circle $\{ x\in \R^2: |x-y|=t \}$ with the point $(y,t) \in \R^2 \times (0,\infty)$, we show that the collection of circles satisfies the following condition;
+Under the identification of a circle $\{ x\in \R^2: |x-y|=t \}$ with the point $(y,t) \in \R^2 \times (0,\infty)$, we show that the collection of circles satisfies the following condition:

-for any ball $B\subset \R^3$ of radius $r\geq \delta$ (see \Cref{lem:count}).
+(see \Cref{lem:count}).
 The $L^{3/2}$ estimate is then covered by a recent result of Pramanik-Yang-Zahl \cite[Theorem 1.7]{Pramanik-Yang-Zahl}.
-See \Cref{prop:M2} for a slightly more general version of their result specialized to circles to be used for the proof and \Cref{thm:avg_frac} for a version of \Cref{prop:M2} in terms of the wave equation.
+See \Cref{prop:M2} for a slightly more general version of their result specialized to circles to be used for the proof, and see \Cref{thm:avg_frac} for a version of \Cref{prop:M2} in terms of the wave equation.

 We note that the maximal function studied by Kolasa and Wolff \cite{Kol_Wol, Wolff_Circ}